cristianortiz/weather_api/README.md

-# Simple React API App Wheather
+# Simple React App to show Weather info from public API

 This app use the public API from open weather to show temperature info from a especific location choose by the user